Hi, I’m Lori Pickert.

 I also wrote a series (that I still add to on occasion) called PBH for Grown-ups.
 If you are interested in becoming a self-directed learner yourself and finding your own meaningful work, you might find some inspiration there.
 A few popular posts include:

 I also tweet a lot and I usually post interesting stuff daily to my Facebook page.
-I’m on Google+ but no one ever talks to me there — maybe you will!
-And even though I make fun of Pinterest all the time, I have some cool boards there about project-based learning, Reggio-inspired education, business bootstrapping, and VW van camping, among other things.
+We also have a Facebook PBH Group with 5,250+ members (and there’s a teen group, too).
+I’m on Instagram — mostly personal photos but sometimes I share PBH-related stuff there, too.
+And even though I make fun of Pinterest all the time, I have some cool boards there about project-based learning, Reggio-inspired education, bootstrapping your own business, and VW van camping, among other things.